 “I figured it was our strength and special attack.”

+Ho-oh nodded as he took a swig of water.
 “That too, but humans are fickle when it comes to that.
-Anyway, the Mew specie are carefree enough they take after a lot of customs of their admirers into their lives, interestingly enough.
-It's a weird topic, I don't understand it much myself, but that's what they've always done.
+Anyway, the Mew species were carefree enough they took after a lot of customs of their admirers into their lives, interestingly enough.
+It's a weird topic, I don't understand it much myself, but that's just what they did.
 So when their beloved human neighbors were assimilated into the world, so did they.
 And many of them learned more about human nature than they were supposed to know.
-It scarred them, and thus every generation was exposed to more and more as the years went by.”
+It had scarred them, and thus every generation was exposed to more and more as the years went by.”

-Sick flutters grew in the psycat's stomach.
-He knew humans were cruel to kill Pokémon, but to sacrifice them as such, even those that were beloved, was treacherous.
-“What did the Mew specie do?”
+Sick flutters grew in Mewtwo's stomach.
+He knew humans were cruel to kill Pokémon, but to sacrifice them as such, even those that were worshiped, had to be too treacherous to be true.
+“What did the Mew species do?”

 “They scattered themselves across the world, of course.”
 Ho-oh shrugged.
 “It was a mistake they'd soon regret, as they steadily inched closer and closer to extinction.
 Mew—the one we all know—was one of the last known to survive childhood, or to even be conceived.
-She was born a little over a millennium ago, which was when it was believed her specie finally went extinct.
+She was born a little over a millennium ago, which was when it was believed her species finally went extinct.
 I suppose to help preserve her kind, she was granted immortality so she wouldn't die so easily.
-A Mew can live to be about a hundred or so years, by the way,” he added to the side.
-“Her mother was probably only ten years into her sexual maturity when she died.
+A Mew normally lives to be about a hundred or so years, by the way,” he added to the side.
+“Her mother was probably only ten years into her sexual maturity when she died, fairly young for the species.
 It devastated her to be left alone like that, but by that time, she had learned enough to survive on her own.
 The year or two when she reached the maturity age, can't remember, Arceus gave her the opportunity and she took it.”

 “It does not explain her natural innocence.”